Portugal Cultural Golden Visa: A Complete Guide for 2026

 Maat museum near Tagus river in Lisbon Portugal

-The Cultural Production Golden Visa is one of the options for qualifying for the Portugal Golden Visa residency program.
+The Cultural Production Golden Visa is one of the options for qualifying for the Portugal Golden Visa residency by investment program.
 Other options include a fund subscription, donating to scientific research, and creating several jobs.

 This route only requires a minimum investment of €250,000, which can be reduced to €200,000 if the cultural production is in a designated low-density area.
 GEPAC publishes projects every month; however, the €200,000 projects are not always available, as most approved projects are in high-density areas.

-Explained in more detail below, these productions can include the restoration and protection of historical landmarks, funding theater shows or concerts, and funding museums and exhibitions.
+These productions can include the restoration and protection of historical landmarks, funding theater shows or concerts, and funding museums and exhibitions.

 Portugal Cultural Golden Visa Benefits